j-hagedorn/journals_of/content/poems/2020-03-09-membrance-isaac.md

 You delved until your fingers bled
 iron, deeper than justice into mercy.

-Perhaps the ground forgets our missteps.
+Perhaps the ground forgets.
+We wish
-We want to think
 our failings, being hidden, were undone.

 It is not so.
-And yet
+And yet (*and yet!*)
 our machinations rust in wildflower patches,
 and daily you greet my merest
 tries with resolute kindness, firm yielding,